kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Offline Versus Online Evaluation

-Offline tests estimate quality.
+Offline tests estimate quality
-Online tests measure impact.
+Online tests measure impact
 Both remain necessary

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.